BradleyDickson/siQ-ChIP/README.md

 400
 382
 ```
+You may take input sample, then split the remaining chromatin for separate IPs.
+That's fine.
+Just be sure to enter the IP volume plus the input volume for the total volume in this parameter file.

 At this point, you have a parameter file for each of your samples and you have a bed file for each sample (IP and input).
 Next, you need to build a "layout file" to tell the siQ-ChIP scripts which files go together and which samples should be quantitatively compared.

 # The EXPlayout file
 siQ-ChIP enables the comparison of two or more ChIP-seq experiments.
 So we assume you have two IP datasets, two input datasets, and two sets of measurements required to evaluate the quantitative scale for each of these IP-cases.
+It is fine if you have one input that was shared for different IP.

 The siQ-ChIP track for experiment 1 is built by combining ```IP1.bed input1.bed params1.in``` Likewise, the second experiment is processed using ```IP2.bed input2.bed params2.in```.
 This is to say that the IP, input, and measurements (params) will be integrated to produce one track (at quantified scale) for each experiment.